seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

 # EXECUTOR INSTRUCTIONS — Pro Crypto Tool

-**Version 18.** Permanent operating contract for the Claude Code Executor.
+**Version 19.** Permanent operating contract for the Claude Code Executor.
 Read this file in full at the start of every task, before reading the TZ.
 It is not restated in TZ files and the Boss never repeats it in chat.

+**v19 opens hard-floor item 3 to an owner decision and de-enumerates item 11.** TZ-25 carried the owner's decision to add MORPHO and ARB, and item 3 as written could only refuse it: a freeze with no route through it turns an owner instruction into a contract violation, and the block was then lifted in a chat window instead of in this file — which is the one place a hard floor may be lifted.
+Both halves of that failure are the Architect's: the TZ amended the map and this file was never opened.
+Item 11's enumeration of three venue-flagged assets is replaced by a pointer to `tokens[]`, so the set can grow without a contract edit.

 **What changed from v8.** One process now carries two roles: the implementation role it always had, and an operational **Crypto Market Analyst** role.
 Nothing in v8 was